sapui5sap-fiorisap-basisui5-tooling

 // ...

-• When accessing a translated i18n text, ensure that the i18n key really exists in the *.properties file.
-Otherwise, a fallback request will be sent unnecessarily.
+• When accessing a translated i18n text, ensure the i18n key really exists in the *.properties file to prevent fallback requests.

-• Ensure that supportedLocales are defined.
-Since UI5 Tooling v4.0, the supportedLocales are filled automatically at runtime and build time.
+• Ensure that supportedLocales are defined in manifest.
+Migrate to UI5 Tooling v4.0 or higher to fill the supportedLocales automatically at runtime and build time.

-• In library development: if the library project doesn't come with its own i18n resources, set false to /sap.ui5/library/i18n to avoid any unnecessary request to messagebundle.properties that ends up in 404.
+• In library development: if the library project doesn't come with its own i18n resources or CSS styles, ensure that false is set to /sap.ui5/library/i18n in manifest and noLibraryCSS in library.js accordingly to avoid unnecessary requests to messagebundle*.properties and library.css.

 6. Generate a bundle from your project: make sure that Component-preload.js / library-preload.js is generated in the build process before deployment.
 As Grunt-based bundle generation is outdated, migrate existing projects to SAP Fiori tools or UI5 Tooling if not done already.
 Refer to the respective documentation for the bundle generation.